 But gluten-free claims are different from gluten-free certifications.
 A key difference?
 The responsibility of product safety testing for gluten-free claims lies with the manufacturer.

 Whereas, the responsibility for testing when it comes to gluten-free certifications involves 3rd party testers.

 In other words, gluten-free claims require the brand to do the testing themselves, whereas gluten-free certification require another company to check and confirm the safety.

 This is where gluten-free Oreos come in.

 More importantly, the oats on the ingredient list did not specify if they were certified gluten-free or not.
-The gluten-free community having already been burned by Cheerios, bothered to say the least.

 While yes, Oreos does not state if the oats are purity protocol or certified gluten-free on the label, they have 1 key difference from Cheerios; a redeeming quality if you will.